joshfermin/joshfermin.github.io/_posts/2015-05-30-twitterstream.markdown

 header-img: "img/earth3.png"
 ---

-<h2 class="section-heading">What is Twitterstream?</h2>
+<h2 class="section-heading">What is <a href="https://github.com/CUBigDataClass/tweetstream">Twitterstream</a>?</h2>

-<p>Twitterstream is a searchable heatmap that collects and analyzes the sentiment of tweets in the United States.
+<p><a href="https://github.com/CUBigDataClass/tweetstream">Twitterstream</a> is a searchable heatmap that collects and analyzes the sentiment of tweets in the United States.
 The sentiment analysis takes in account not only the tweet text but the emojis as well. </p>

 <a href="{{ site.baseurl }}/img/blog/twittermap.gif">
     <img src="{{ site.baseurl }}/img/blog/twittermap.gif">